HTTP 404 Status Code Explained

 What Does HTTP 404 Mean?

-HTTP 404 is one of the most recognizable status codes on the internet.
-Every web user has encountered a 404 error page.
-The server is reachable and functional, but the specific URL path does not map to any content or resource.
+This is one of the most commonly encountered HTTP status codes on the web.
+The server is reachable and functional, but the specific URL path requested by the client does not correspond to any available resource.
+The response does not indicate whether the condition is temporary or permanent — for permanently removed resources, servers should use 410 Gone instead.

 Related Status Codes